francis802/francis802/README.md

 Lately I work mostly in deep learning, computer vision and NLP.
 I like projects that go the whole way from raw data to something that actually runs, and most of my repos are exactly that.

 Right now I'm looking for new-grad and full-time roles.
-Based in Porto, Portugal.

 ## Contact